nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### _Find a group or subgroup_ : `group /find (g:KEYWORD)`

 Find all the groups with the keyword specified.
 This will search for the keyword within the group's name.
-Only works when group/s are shown.
+Only works when group/s are shown in the list panel.

 Format:  `group /find n:QUERY_NAME`<br>
 Advanced user Format: `g /f n:QUERY_NAME`